Déjà Vu – Definition, Meaning & Use In A Sentence

 Synonyms for “déjà vu”

-It can be to advantage to replace “déjà vu” with corresponding synonyms.
-By using synonyms, you can also avoid redundant repetition in your academic work.
-Below are four synonyms for “déjà vu” along with respective example sentences:
+It may be advantageous to substitute “déjà vu” with corresponding synonyms.
+By using synonyms, you can also avoid repetition in your academic work.
+Below you will find four synonyms for ‘déjà vu’ along with respective example sentences.

 Synonyms Examples